Seattle Fire

 This feed does not scan the dispatch channel.
 All active incidents are posted online.

-IMPORTANT ANNOUNCEMENT:
+IMPORTANT ANNOUNCEMENT

 Once this encryption goes into effect, this feed will switch to ONLY scan channels 4 and 5, since all other channels will no longer be accessible.
-Please support public access to these important radio feeds by reaching out to the SFD and City of Seattle.
+This will drastically obfuscate transparency into the fire department and will reduce the accountability of responders.

 Get the app.
 Save a life.
 The Seattle Fire Department uses PulsePoint, a mobile app that enables local superheroes by sending instant alerts whenever CPR is needed nearby.
 This app allows anyone to quickly help someone who is in sudden cardiac arrest when seconds count before the fire department arrives.
 The app also displays a map of all active fire department incidents in the city.
 Get PulsePoint today! |